zeke/livestory/README.md

 # Livestory

-Tell a story and get a live feed of images
+Tell a story and get a live feed of images.

 ## Setup